 - Can be used with different creams and oil based lubricants.

 - Can be put in any time before sex.

 - The penis must enter the condom and not go between the vagina and the condom.

 - The open end must stay outside the vagina during intercourse

-Whatever condom you choose to roll on, always make sure there is a BSI kitemark or European CE mark on the packaging.
+- Whatever condom you choose always make sure there is a BSI kitemark or European CE mark on the packaging.
 This denotes they have been tested to a high standard of safety.

 Occasionally the condom can fail (split or fall off) during sexual intercourse.
 If this happens emergency contraception is available to women to help reduce the chances of pregnancy.

 Emergency contraception is available through the Choices clinic or your family doctor.
 It is important that the woman seeks advice following a condom failure as soon as possible.
-The emergency contraceptive pill is more effective the sooner it is taken following a mishap and the Copper IUD is the most effective option.
+The emergency contraceptive pill is more effective the sooner it is taken following an accident and the Copper IUD is the most effective option.

-If there is a condom failure you are at risk of passing on or picking up an STI.
+STI Risk– If there is a condom failure you are at risk of passing on or picking up an STI.
 Both males and females can get advice from Choices, the Orchard Centre or from your own doctor.
-Click here for more information.